-For example, there might be a long list of people waiting at the same time as you for a Home Care Package.
+For example, there might be a long list of people waiting at the same time as you for in-home support services.

-If this happens, you will continue to get funding from the DSOA Program while you wait to get into the in-home aged care system.
+If this happens, you will continue to get funding from the DSOA

+Program while you wait to get into the in-home aged care system.

-Ask your DSOA service coordinator to send us an email to explain why you are waiting to move into the Home Care Packages Program.
+Ask your DSOA service coordinator to send us an email to explain why you are waiting to move into the inhome aged care system.

-CommonwealthDSOA@health.gov.au
+CommonwealthDSOA@healt h.gov.au